tytydraco/yessleep/out/My_daughter_is_a_serial_killer_I_just_found_out_she_may_be_something_much_worse.md

 As I spoke the words aloud, recognising now that they were not in a language no one understand but a language no human was supposed to understand, I saw them change slowly into English.

 *For every one of us you kill.
 We will take a thousand of you in return.
-Our vengeance will speak in your blood.*
+Our vengeance will speak through your own blood.*

 But the thing that made my blood run cold were the words Fiona had not said.
 The words that were below the ones I had just read.